na-na-hi/renget/archive/sfbf5.md

 =============================================

-\>It was always something with this village, some little kid getting their hands on a zinogre pup.
+%darkgreen%\>It was always something with this village, some little kid getting their hands on a zinogre pup.
 \>Didn't matter how they acquired it, each one always ended up the same.
 As a gigantic beast that was just too wild to keep around.
 \>In their pup stage they were seemingly harmless.
 Tons of fun to play with and at worst giving off a little static shock by accident.
 \>But as time passed and they grew larger, it became harder and harder to keep them tamed.